 The first stage: recruitment on and off campus

-“While we recruit at many of the top-ranked law schools, we also focus our recruiting efforts at schools we have identified as key feeders.
-We also do additional to job fairs, work with student groups directly and do resume collections to make sure we are talking to as many students from around the country as possible,” hiring partners Allison Wilkerson and Lisa Schmitz Mazur tell us.
-In addition to OCI programs at law schools, McDermott attends several regional, diversity and IP-focused job fairs.
-Interviews are conducted by local and national hiring partners, alumni, local and firmwide practice group leaders, firm leadership, as well as members of the firm’s recruiting and diversity committees.
-During OCIs, interviewers meet approximately 16-20 students per schedule.
-Given the rapid interview process, at this stage “most of our questions are broad-based and focus on getting to know the candidate and their interest in our firm.
-In addition to understanding why a candidate is interested in McDermott, our interviewers will ask questions to gauge what the candidates’ goals are and what their office and practice interests may be.”
+Interviews are conducted by local and national hiring partners, alumni, local and firm-wide practice group leaders, and firm leadership.
+Given the rapid interview process, Gilbert and Richman say that, at this stage, “most of our questions are broad-based and focus on getting to know the candidate and their interest in our firm.
+In addition to understanding why a candidate is interested in McDermott, our interviewers will ask questions to gauge what a candidate’s goals are and what their office and practice interests may be.”

 Top tips for this stage: